zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ### LoRA Fine-tuning with ZhiXi (智析)
 Please refer to [KnowLM2.2Pre-trained Model Weight Acquisition and Restoration](https://github.com/zjunlp/KnowLM#2-2) to obtain the complete ZhiXi model weights.

-Note: Since ZhiXi has already been trained with LoRA on a large-scale information extraction instruction dataset, you can skip this step and proceed directly to Step 3 `Prediction", or you can choose to further train.
+Note: Since ZhiXi has already been trained with LoRA on a large-scale information extraction instruction dataset, you can skip this step and proceed directly to Step 3 Prediction.
+If you wish to refine the model further, additional training remains an option.

 Follow the command mentioned above [LoRA Fine-tuning with LLaMA](./README.md/#lora-fine-tuning-with-llama) with the following modifications.
 ```bash